stealjs/steal/README.md

 ## Extending `steal` with Plugins

-The StealJS organization maintains popular plugins that extend and enhance the module-loading capablitities of `steal` (and, subsequently, `steal-tools`) such as:
+The StealJS organization maintains popular plugins that extend and enhance the module-loading capabilities of `steal` (and, subsequently, `steal-tools`) such as:

   - [CSS](https://github.com/stealjs/steal-css)
   - [Less](https://github.com/stealjs/steal-less)